pstehlik/gelf4j/README.md

 ## Configuration

-gelf4net gives you the ability to log messages either through Udp or Amqp.
+gelf4net gives you the ability to log messages either through Udp, Amqp or Http.

 **Sample Configuration**